mastering-js/masteringjs.io/tutorials/vue/firebase-file-upload.md

+Firebase is an easy backend to store uploaded files, and it works great with Vue.
-Firebase's easy setup allows you to start uploading files, with vue, to a server in a matter of minutes.
-You can `npm install firebase` or download the cdn which firebase lists in the project settings.
-The `firebase-storage` cdn is not listed for some reason but you will need it to upload files.
-If you want to disable authentication, you will need to change in the storage rules
+You can `npm install firebase firebase-storage` or use a CDN.
+You need the `firebase-storage` package to store files.
+If you want to disable authentication, you will need to change in the storage rules as shown below, from:

 ```s
 rules_version = '2';